Generic Name: Captopril

 Volume-and/or Salt-Depleted Patients

-Correct volume and/or salt depletion prior to initiation of therapy or initiate therapy under close medical supervision using lower initial dosage.115 116 148 153 (See Dosage: CHF, under Dosage and Administration.)
+Correct volume and/or salt depletion prior to initiation of therapy or initiate therapy under close medical supervision using lower initial dosage.115 116 148 153 (See Dosage: Heart Failure, under Dosage and Administration.)

 Cautions for Capoten